GRMHD simulations of visibility amplitude variability for Event Horizon Telescope images of Sgr A*: Introduction

 \section{Introduction}

-The Event Horizon Telescope (EHT), a very long baseline interferometer (VLBI) experiment with baselines ranging from Arizona to California and from the South Pole to Europe, will, for the first time, be able to resolve black holes at horizon scales (see, e.g., \citealt{2009astro2010S..68D}).
+The Event Horizon Telescope (EHT) is a very long baseline interferometer (VLBI) with baselines ranging from Arizona to California and from the South Pole to Europe.
+It will measure interferometric visibilities and use them to generate, for the first time, black hole images with horizon scale resolution (see, e.g., \citealt{2009astro2010S..68D}).
 This will not only allow us to test theories of accretion physics but will also give us an unprecedented look at general relativistic effects in the strong field regime \citep{2011JPhCS.283a2030P}.
-Sagittarius A$^*$ (Sgr~A$^*$), the black hole at the center of our galaxy, is one of the primary targets for the EHT.
-It has a large angular size, a well constrained mass and distance \citep{2008ApJ...689.1044G, 2009ApJ...692.1075G}, and a broadband spectrum that has been studied for more than a decade (see \citealt{2001Natur.413...45B} and \citealt{2003Natur.425..934G} for early studies).